QuangMinh-Le/CreateApplicationInstallerProcess_uOttawa2023/README.md

 ---

 ### 0. Pre-setup Environment: Optional
+## Check if there is any merge request from admin
-<sub>These steps are only for comeback user who want to modify or update their existed Application Installer</sub>
+<sub><i>*These steps are only for comeback user who want to modify or update their existed Application Installer</i></sub>

 **`Step 1:`**
+Check if there is any merge request from admin

 ### A. Set-up Environment